intelequia/dnn.azureadb2cprovider/README.md

 * Supports User profile picture synchronization as part of the profile synchronization
 * Supports JWT authorization.
 If enabled, developers can get a JWT auth token directly from Azure B2C login using the "Resource Owner" policy, and then use that token to call any DNN WebAPI Controller with the Auth scheme "JWT".
 * Supports for 3rd party WebAPI integration through API Resource and scopes implementation
+* New support for custom claim mappings: user mappings, user profile mappings and role mappings.
+* New user management module allows to manage Azure AD B2C users directly from the DNN interface, including the force password reset attribute (check "Samples/CustomPolicies/SignInWithForcePasswordReset").
+* Now the user and role prefix can be disabled, so user and role names are more friendly (works really well when using "emails" claim as "Id" on the User mappings).

 <a name="installation-and-configuration-guide"></a>
 ## Installation and configuration guide